rfoxkendo/ZMQ-examples/Readme.md

 *  reqrep.cpp - Illustrates request/reply pattern, parameters uri, nclients, nreplies
 *  pubsub.cpp - Illustrates publish/subscribe pattern.
 Parameters uri, nsubscribers, npublications.

+Note:  nanomsg and its related nng have two pattersn that are not directly supported by zmq:
+*  bus - everyone can send everyone receives what's sent.
+*  survey/respond - a surveyor sends to all responders, some of which may respond.

 Note all programs are threaded so that the communicating partners are threads within the program.
 Note: For TCP uris at least on my WSL instance on my laptop I need to specify the IP addresses rather than